Sign-up for the Junkyard Newsletter!

 NOTE: This site contains product affiliate links.
 We may receive a commission if you make a purchase after clicking on one of these links.

 In around February of 2021 I started learning how to make a Gameboy game.
 Major credit goes to GBDK 2020, and Gaming Monsters on YouTube.
 GBDK 2020 is “An updated version of GBDK, A C compiler, assembler, linker and set of libraries for the Z80 like Nintendo Gameboy.”
 It allows developers to create Gameboy games in C, rather than Assembly.
 I do not personally know Gaming Monsters on YouTube, but he produced a very helpful “Learn how to develop your own gameboy games” playlist.
 I still reference that playlist to date.

 NOTE: Jack Tech has an interesting video about the Gameboy on YouTube.
 In their video, they also go over the complexity of programming in Assembly.

 I’m not an guru at how to make a Gameboy game.
 But I have learned SOME things in my time, that I feel might help others.
 With that said, let’s get started shall we?

-You might think you’re alone when it comes to making games for the gameboy.
+You might think you’re alone when it comes to making games for the Gameboy.
 However, that is far from true.
 There are many individuals who are developing games for retro consoles.
-This isn’t just for gameboy.
-People are still making games for NES, SEGA, Dreamcast, and more.
-I hope to review and feature some gameboy game developers on The Junkyard.
+Here are a few published by Ferrante Crafts to start with:

 If you have made any Gameboy games, please feel free reach out to [email protected] regarding being listed.